 In terms of wildlife, it's ducks galore around the pool in winter, but you'll also probably spot pink galahs, kookaburras, wood ducks and even hawks.

-Whilst it may be winter, there's still loads to do.
+Even in winter there's still loads to do.
 Kayaking on the river can be even more fun when the sun isn't as strong (as long as you don't fall in!).
 For those fishermen and women among us winter is the start of superb fishing on the Hawkesbury and its tributaries.
 For the serious fisherman, you can read about what to expect here.
 For those just wanting to have a go, our private beach has a number of rods for guests to try their arm.

 A long lunch at the nearby Settlers Arms Inn is a great way to while away a winter afternoon.
 Sitting in the winter sun, tucking into one of their hearty pies and hanging out with the peacocks who wander around the property is quite a unique experience,